Lex1717/QuizDemo/README.md

 Small demo app for solving quizzes

 App was created as a **single-activity multi-module project**.
 Created in **Kotlin** with **Clean architecture** approach, using **MVP** for the presentational layer.

 In the project I used **RxJava 2, Dagger 2, Retrofit 2 and Realm**.

 I mocked network responses for the demo to simulate network requests.

+Implemented bottom navigation with nested navigation inside the tabs.

 Wrote two demo test:
 ```